LoliPain/ssh_manager/README.md

 #### Important notes

-- Keep in mind that for password-based logins environment variable `$servernickname_user` is **REQUIRED**, otherwise create key-based entry
+- Keep in mind that for password-based logins environment variable `$servernickname_user` is **REQUIRED**, otherwise use key-based entry

 - ssh_manager by default is checking whether running inside TMUX, and applies those actions to it
 	- Renaming current window to active ssh session
 	- Termination shell on ssh disconnect